mtumilowicz/java12-fundamentals-nonblocking-stack-workshop/README.md

     * https://en.wikipedia.org/wiki/Treiber_stack

 # preface
+* the main goal of this workshops is to introduce compare-and-swap and show how it could be used in practice (by implementing non-blocking and concurrent stack)
+* `answers` with correctly implemented `workshop` tasks are in `answers` package

+# introduction
 * exclusive locking (`synchronized` keyword) is a pessimistic technique
     * it asks you to first guarantee that no other thread will interfere
 * the optimistic approach